gauravgrover95/portfolio/_posts/2018-08-13-Google-Summer-of-Code-2018-Final-Evaluation.md

 #### Description

-[ccNetViz](http://helikarlab.github.io/ccNetViz/) is a high performance, lightweight and customizable client-side library aimed to solve the problem of visualizing and analysing complex network graphs on the web.
-It utilizes the power of parallely computed web graphics technology, WebGL.
+[ccNetViz](http://helikarlab.github.io/ccNetViz/) is a high performance, lightweight, and customizable client-side library aimed to solve the problem of visualizing and analyzing complex network graphs on the web.
+It utilizes the power of parallelly computed web graphics technology, WebGL.
 Thus possess the potential to view tens of thousands of nodes.

 The Library aims to break the efficiency limitation of visualizing large networks developed using sequentially computed SVG canvas graphics.
 This limitation can be generally observed in all popular web network visualization libraries.